Ukraine, rich in minerals, fertile soil and resources, has been under attack almost forever.

 Russian troops invaded Ukrainian republic and Ukraine's only hope against them was to sign an agreement with Germany for a free sovereign and independent state of Ukraine.
 With German and Austrian help they were able to rid Ukraine of Bolsheviks.
 Ukrainians were on both sides of WWI.

-1919 - the two Ukrainian republics were formally united with population 35 million people.
+1919 - Nov 3, the two Ukrainian republics were formally united with a population of 35 million people

 1923 - Ukraine became known as UkSSR - Ukrainian Soviet Socialist Republic